mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 You decide you're going to go for it, learn the skills to be a machine learning engineer, do a few side projects to beef up your resume, and land that job.
 You're feeling good.
 I mean, how hard could it possibly be?

-You remember seeing on Twitter that there's some [course at Berkeley for full-stack deep learning](https://fullstackdeeplearning.com/) that's supposed to be really good.
+You remember seeing on Twitter that there's a [course at Berkeley for full-stack deep learning](https://fullstackdeeplearning.com/) that's supposed to be really good.
 You do a few lessons and then see this diagram with the tooling required for the modern ML ecosystem:

 <figure>
     <img src="./ml_tools_new.png" alt="machine learning tooling diagram from full stack deep learning course">